YuvanY/Reminder-App/README.md

 # Reminder-App
-Use this app as a reminder
+*Use this app as a reminder

+# This project uses:
+1. plyer module

+Cradits:
+Yuvan